-Lead Sep Jan May Sep Ref Outcomes Action Milestone - Dec 20 - Apr 21 - Aug 21 - Dec 21 ¥2 Participation & Engagement Leads (SCC/CCG) education, health, care and schools) reflecting the joint commissioning process Commence implementation of co-produced Joint Commissioning Plan 4.4 Strengthened joint commissioning arrangements are ensuring Develop an outcome focused- approach to measuring the impact of strategic Joint Commissioning Leads (SCC/CCG), Monitor Joint Commissioning Outcomes statement based upon the SEND Code of Practice and report progress quarterly to the Children's Executive Group, escalating any ongoing barriers to the SEND Improvement Board that the local area is making best use of our resources to support children & families in a way which is outcomes focussedplans for commissioning SEND ng commissioning Commissioning our SEND Lead (SCC) Co-produce with children and young people, their families and stakeholders an overarching SEND Outcomes framework ensuring these link to our Somerset Children and Young People's Plan and Fit for my Future is implemented and informs all commissions and contracts Develop and implement a joint process that measures the impact on service users across the system (including conducting quality, equality and equity impact assessments) early in the commissioning process 4.5 Local services are developed, reviewed and commissioned together, through co- production and an evidenced- Joint Commissioning Leads (SCC/CCG) Public Health Commissioning CCG, LA and Schools to identify and align contracts that deliver services to SEND children and young people provided by health, social care and education to enable joint reviews and a collaborative approach.
-Further understand overlaps and gaps and to jointly review to ensure better use of resources and better join up Lead (SCC) All key performance indictors (KPIs) and outcomes measures within existing contracts will be reviewed against SEND strategy
+Ref Outcomes Action Lead Milestone Sep Jan May Sep Dec 20 - Apr 21 Aug 21 Dec 21 Y2 Participation & Engagement Leads (SCC/CCG) education, health, care and schools) reflecting the joint commissioning process Commence implementation of co-produced Joint Commissioning Plan 4.4 Strengthened joint outcome focused-approach to measuring the impact of strategic plans for commissioning best use of our resources to support children & families in a way which is outcomes focussed Joint Commissioning Leads (SCC/CCG), Monitor Joint Commissioning Outcomes statement based upon the SEND Code of Practice and report progress quarterly to the Children's Executive Group, escalating any ongoing barriers to the SEND Improvement Board commissioning Commissioning Lead (SCC) SEND Lead (SCC) Commissioning Co-produce with children and young people, their families and stakeholders an overarching SEND Outcomes framework ensuring these link to our Somerset Children and Young People's Plan and Fit for my Future is implemented and informs all commissions and contracts Develop and implement a joint process that measures the impact on service users across the system (including conducting quality, equality and equity impact assessments) early in the commissioning process 4.5 Local services are developed, reviewed and commissioned together, through co- production and Review our joint commissioned services Joint Commissioning Leads (SCC/CCG) Public Health Commissioning CCG, LA and Schools to identify and align contracts that deliver services to SEND children and young people provided by health, social care and education to enable joint reviews and a collaborative approach.
+Further understand overlaps and gaps and to jointly review to ensure better use of resources and better join up an evidenced- videnced- Lead (SCC) All k All key performance indictors (KPIs) and outcomes measures within existing contracts will be reviewed against SEND strategy

-Sep Jan Мау Sep Ref Outcomes Action Lead Milestone - Dec 20 - Apr 21 - Aug 21 - Dec 21 Y2 based approach and Joint Commissioning Strategy to ensure consistency and accountability across contracts.
-Use quarterly contract reviews of quality and performance with providers and our service users to understand the impact of service delivery, identify & inform the impact of service delivery, opportunities and any appropriate recovery measures (including the impact and benefit of joint commissioning) Develop a shared understanding of services the Local Area commissions and enable more effective commissioning by linking to priority needs.
-Review services where needed these to ensure they support partnership working Agree and publish our personalised budgets policy and ensure this enhances the individual choices available for children and young people with SEND 4.6 managers(NHS & Localacross the LocalAuthority) "oneArea haveversion of the truth"access to goodSomerset dataqualitydashboard thatinformation,informs jointand have acommissioning and anagers(NHS & LocalCommissioningross the LocalAuthority) "oneLeadsrea haveversion of the truth"(SCC/CCG) A programme of quality and performance monitoring and evaluation activities is in place to track impact of SEND services (through the monthly Children's Executive Group and SEND Improvement Board) dashboard that informs joint commissioning and Data & Info Governance Teams (CCG/ SCC) A monthly review of quality and performance data is undertaken by the Joint Commissioning subgroup and shared with SEND Children's Executive Group An exceptions report is presented to the SEND Improvement Board on a monthly basis SEND is a regular item on SCC and SCCG governing body agendas, using performance data in the public domain, to enable councillors, stakeholders and families to hold leaders to account 1 1 1 1 1 25 of 72
+Sep Jan May Sep Ref Outcomes Action Lead Milestone Dec 20 Apr 21 Aug 21 Dec 21 Y2 • based approach and Joint Commissioning Strategy to ensure consistency and accountability across contracts.
+Use quarterly contract reviews of quality and performance with providers and our service users to understand the impact of service delivery, identify & inform the impact of service delivery, opportunities and any appropriate recovery measures (including the impact and benefit of joint commissioning) Page 37 Develop a shared understanding of services the Local Area commissions and enable more effective commissioning by linking to priority needs.
+Review services where needed these to ensure they support partnership working 37 Agree and publish our personalised budgets policy and ensure this enhances the individual choices available for children and young people with SEND • 4.6 Leaders and managers across the Local Area have access to good Develop a shared (NHS & Local Authority) "one version of the truth" Somerset data Joint Commissioning Leads (SCC/CCG) A programme of quality and performance monitoring and evaluation activities is in place to track impact of SEND services (through the monthly Children's Executive Group and SEND Improvement Board) quality information, and have a dashboard that informs joint commissioning and includes detailed Data & Info Governance Teams (CCG/ SCC) A monthly review of quality and performance data is undertaken by the Joint Commissioning subgroup and shared with SEND Children's Executive Group good understanding of area and performance and experience An exceptions report is presented to the SEND Improvement Board on a monthly basis needs and service performance and identifying measures for children and young people with SEND SEND is a regular item on SCC and SCCG governing body agendas, using performance data in the public domain, to enable councillors, stakeholders and families to hold leaders to account